 The Internal Audit Function ("IAF") is an independent, effective and objective function established by the Board to examine and evaluate the adequacy, functioning, effectiveness and efficiency of the internal control system and all other elements of the system of governance, with a view of improving the efficacy and efficiency of the internal control system, of the organization and of the governance processes.
 This is set out in the Internal Audit Policy and Charter.
-The Internal Audit Policy and Charter has been approved by the Company's parent company Utmost Ireland dac and will be presented to the Board of Directors for approval at its April 2019 meeting.
+The Internal Audit Policy and Charter was presented and approved by the Board of Directors at its December 2020 meeting.